aiven/aiven-docs/docs/products/clickhouse/howto/configure-tiered-storage.md

 ## Prerequisites

+-   Tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage) on the project level and on the table level

+    :::note
+    This feature is in [limited availability](/docs/platform/concepts/beta_services).
+    [Contact the sales team](mailto:sales@aiven.io) to enable it for your project.

 -   Aiven organization
--   Tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage) on the project level and on the table level
 -   Command line tool
     ([ClickHouse client](/docs/products/clickhouse/howto/connect-with-clickhouse-cli))